 Hong Kong is full of skyscrapers and beautiful people, so it’s no surprise that we embrace a rooftop bar.
 Take a spin around the city with this list of must-do rooftops.
 These bars all boast great views of Hong Kong, but from different parts of the city.
 They are great for watching events like fireworks, impressing guests from out-of-town, or merely enjoying a cocktail or two for a special night out.

-Hong Kong Island
+Best rooftop bars on Hong Kong Island

-We start at SEVVA, the city’s go-to rooftop experience when hosting guests or introducing newbies to high density life in Hong Kong.
+SEVVA is the city’s go-to rooftop experience when hosting guests or introducing newbies to high density life in Hong Kong.
 It is equal parts glamour and gorgeous view, plus it’s accessed through the Princes Building, another Hong Kong icon.
 For non-drinkers or those looking for a chic baby shower venue, SEVVA hosts a beautiful high tea that could be perfect for you.

-Snapping at SEVVA’s heels as Hong Kong’s favourite rooftop is Popinjays at The Murray hotel.
+Snapping at SEVVA’s heels as Hong Kong’s favourite rooftop bar is Popinjays at The Murray hotel.
 This gorgeous open-aired escape has quickly stolen the hearts of the city’s cocktail class and is fast becoming the new rooftop go-to.
 Perch on the balcony and work your way through the bird-inspired cocktail list.

-The Murray, 22 Cotton Tree Dr, Central
+The Murray, 22 Cotton Tree Drive, Central

 A little further along in Causeway Bay is ALTO, a sophisticated venue designed by Tom Dixon’s Design Research Studio.
 Also on the 31st floor, ALTO offers another incredible sweeping view of Asia’s World City.
 Foodies will love ALTO, it has a robust wine list, delicious cocktails, and some life-changing desserts for those with a sweet tooth.

-31/F, V Point, 18 Tang Lung St, Causeway Bay
+31/F, V Point, 18 Tang Lung Street, Causeway Bay

 Cross the harbour to Red Sugar at the Kerry hotel and you’ll be rewarded with a new perspective and one of the city’s best views.
 So many of these great rooftops have you seated within our famed skyline, so it’s a nice alternative to sit at Red Sugar and appreciate the scale of Hong Kong from the other side of the harbour.
-This bar is vast, its whiskey menu and view matches that opulence.
+This bar is vast, its cocktail menu and view matches that opulence.
 Stay a while and soak in the skyline.

 For those afraid of heights, this isn’t the bar for you.
 Atop another Hong Kong Icon, the ICC, Ozone is not only the highest bar in Hong Kong it’s the highest bar in the world.
 If you’re lightheaded, this time it’s not the champagne it’s because you’re 118 floors into the clouds.
 Impressive.
 Ozone is part of The Ritz Carlton and it offers both a drinks menu and small bites.